 The build will begin in January 2021 and is expected to take around 18 months.
-We’re hoping to be able will be making an announcement about the operator very soon, so watch this space.
+The Tŷ Hotel at Milford Waterfront will be managed by the Celtic Collection, the team behind the Celtic Manor Resort in Newport.

 The plans for the hotel were approved by Pembrokeshire County Council in July 2019, with the target completion date of mid-way through 2022.